 Stop smoking treatments

-What are the side effects of Champix?
+What are the side effects of stop smoking tablets?

 What happens when you stop smoking

 Quitting can be challenging, but the benefits to your body and health are significant.
 Smoking is the cause of 20% of all adult deaths in England.
 It's also proven to contribute to heart disease, lung cancer and stroke.
-Once you stop smoking, your risk of developing long-term illness decreases, your breathing can improve and you may find you have more energy.
-You'll also protect the health of those around you by not exposing them to second-hand smoke.

 Our stop smoking clinic